apache/systemds/README.md

 # SystemML

-SystemML is a flexible, scalable machine learning (ML) system.
+SystemML is a flexible, scalable machine learning system.
+SystemML's distinguishing characteristics are:

+  1. **Algorithm customizability via R-like and Python-like languages**.
-SystemML's distinguishing characteristics are: (1) algorithm customizability, (2) multiple execution modes, including Standalone, Hadoop Batch, Spark Batch, JMLC, and MLContext, and (3) automatic optimization.
+  2. **Multiple execution modes**, including Standalone, Spark Batch, Spark MLContext, Hadoop Batch, and JMLC.
+  3. **Automatic optimization** based on data and cluster characteristics to ensure both efficiency and scalability.

 [SystemML](http://systemml.apache.org/) is now an Apache Incubator project.
 The latest project documentation can be found at the